Last Updated: March 16, 2022

 The productivity level is a crucial aspect of every employee.
 The following UK productivity statistics show us some employees had difficulty maintaining their productivity working from home, while others didn’t have any such problems.
 Let’s see some numbers.

-- In June, almost 41% of UK people reported that their productivity is the same as it was at the beginning of the year.
+In June, almost 41% of the UK population reported that their productivity is the same as it was at the beginning of the year

 Interestingly, people that said their productivity was lower only occasionally worked from home.
 By contrast, those who work from home all the time have said that they do more work per hour than they did so before the lockdown.